 Getting rid of fungus gnats

 The bane of my existence is the fungus gnat (Bradysia spp.).
 This insidious little creature’s larva love to inhabit overly wet soils.
 Their larval feeding habits can damage plant roots, even stunting or killing seedlings or less established plants.
 Adults leave the soil and fly, often to flutter straight into your mouth or nose.
 Here are 8 ways to get rid of fungus gnats in your houseplants.
 For best success I like to combine a few methods.
+Watch the video above for more details!

 1. Dry out the plant